RaynetEALM/RayVentoryCatalog/README.md

-# RayVentory Catalog
+# Raynet One Technology Catalog
 ###  The software catalog with added value
-In RayVentory Catalog, inventoried raw data is assigned to applications using AI-powered software recognition and then presented in prepared reports.
+In Raynet One Technology Catalog, inventoried raw data is assigned to applications using AI-powered software recognition and then presented in prepared reports.

 ![Screenshot](catalog.png)